-Our professionally qualified Student Services Coordinators provide impartial, confidential careers information, advice and quidance to help you:
+Our professionally qualified Student Services Team provide impartial, confidential careers information, advice and guidance to help you:

-- decide what you are going to do next - find out more about your options in education, training and work, both at College and beyond - put your plans into practice - get support with job search and with your university application (UCAS)
+- Decide what you are going to do next. - Find out more about your options in education, training and work, both at College and beyond. - Put your plans into practice. - Get support with job search and with your university application (UCAS).

-If you are looking for information or have a quick query you can drop in to the Student Services office where a member of the team may be able to help you immediately, or you can book a longer appointment, our email address is studentservices@bedford.ac.uk
+If you are looking for information or have a quick query you can drop in to the Student Services office where a member of the team may be able to help you immediately, or you can book a longer appointment, our email address is studentservices@tresham.ac.uk